 Cycling is gaining popularity in the city as a travel mode with more people cycling for more of their trips.
-The long-term vision for the cycling network supports further growth of cycling and consists of dedicated priority cycling and multi-use corridors (which accommodate cycling and other modes of active transportation) spaced at approximately 4km, overlain with a minor grid of dedicated or designated secondary corridors spaced at 2km or less, which ensure every resident is within no more than 1km of a designated cycling facility.
+The long-term vision for the cycling network supports further growth of cycling and consists of dedicated priority cycling and multi-use corridors (which accommodate cycling and other modes of active transportation), overlain with a minor grid of dedicated or designated secondary corridors, which ensure that every part of the city is within no more than one kilometre of a designated cycling facility.
 Additional initiatives will be needed in some areas to overcome less inviting cycling environments and substantially increase cycling use.
-Particular attention will be given to enhancing cycling connections between the cycling network and nearby neighbourhood amenities, as well as to transit stations, to facilitate the use of the bicycle for short trips and multi-modal trips.
+Particular attention will be given to enhancing cycling connections between the cycling network and nearby neighbourhood amenities including transit stations, and expanding the public bike share system, to facilitate the use of the bicycle for short trips and multi-modal trips.